 FREE.
 No Registration required.

 Who lived where?
-What were they names?
+What were their names?
 How did they live?

 Join local historian Maurice Guibord on a journey through the past as you tour the Maillardville neighbourhood and learn the stories of the French-Canadian pioneers and the history of the largest Francophone community west of St. Boniface.
 Registration required.
 All ages welcome.